 Ease of Use

 There’s no denying that operating an orbital sander is a ton easier than handling a drum sander.
-Given that using a belt sander requires more user effort due to its weight, newbies may find a random orbital sander easier to control.
+Given that using a good belt sander requires more user effort due to its weight, newbies may find a random orbital sander easier to control.

 Which is the Best Floor Sander to Use?

 Floor Type and Thickness

 When deciding which between drum or orbital sander to use for wood, it’s crucial to determine what kind of floors you’re working on.
 As you know, there are different types of hardwood floorings .
 Our resident DIYers suggest using a drum sander if the floor spaces are wide and thick.
 But for household sanding, which deals with narrow edges, orbital sanding works best.